gustavonp/roo-recipes/content/recipes/pot-pasta.md

   </div>
   <div>
     <blockquote>
       Unconventional?
 Yes.
 But also a fast and hearty alternative to a classic Italian dish.
-It is also perfect when you don't have enough lasagna dough to make a whole tray.
+Also, It is perfect when you don't have lasagna dough to make a whole tray.
     </blockquote>
   </div>
 </div>